Kwekwe: Mining

 Gold is mined in the city, and is the reason the city was established.
 At one stage, the Globe and Phoenix Mine around which the town developed (circa 1900) was the biggest gold mine in the country.
 In the local mining museum on its premises stands a relic of these boom days called the Paper House, a wood and reinforced cardboard structure in striking green and white.
 This two-bedroom dwelling on stilts (presumably to combat the heat and protect from termites) was home to the first mine manager, and was once slept in by Cecil John Rhodes, the colonial empire builder who was closely connected with the early development of Rhodesia (Zimbabwe's former name).
 Kwekwe was originally a gold mining camp and is today characterised by the large mines in its vicinity producing gold, and the chrome ore and iron ore used in steelmaking.

 Four gold deposits within the Kwekwe district have been studied.
 The Primrose and Globe and Phoenix gold deposits display typical features of Archean orogenic lode gold systems such as fluid inclusions with low salinity, mixed aqueous-carbonic fluids, formation temperatures between 300 and 400 °C, and a common stable isotope composition of fluid and mineral precipitates.
 Deposits of this type formed in the brittle-ductile crustal transition zone at 1.5 to 3.0 kbars.
 In contrast, gold mineralisation at Jojo and especially the Indarama gold deposits probably formed at lower temperatures (<<300 °C) and from dominantly aqueous, early moderate- to late high-salinity fluids.

 Manufacturing

 Zimbabwe Iron and Steel Company (ZISCO) and Lancashire Steel are the major players in the city.
 ZISCO, with its satellite town of Redcliff, is the centre of Zimbabwe's steel industry.
 Lancashire Steel (Pvt.
 Ltd.) is involved in the manufacture of steel rods and wire.

 Dairy industry

 Dendairy is the second largest dairy producer in Zimbabwe which is now a major player in the manufacturing business in Kwekwe.
 Dendairy is the only dairy company in Zimbabwe that is able to produce UHT milk that has a shelf life of up to a year.
-Dendairy produces UHT milk, maas (fermented) milk, yogurt, ice cream and fruit juices.
+Dendairy produces UHT milk, maas (fermented) milk, yoghurt, ice cream and fruit juices.
 Dendairy have the only Tetra Pak Plant in Zimbabwe which packs boxed UHT long life milk that has a shelf life of one year.